TimVSu/mimical/README.md

   - After the dependencies are installed use “npm run dev” to start the application
   - Add the ".process.env" to the repository (https://drive.google.com/file/d/11x0xJ-RxX5Fm3aoCA5qGasrH-VZsZQhJ/view?usp=share_link)

+- 2023-01-13 -- 0.0.4

+  - the repository for the website can be found here: https://gitlab.com/ciis-capstone-project/winter-2022-2023/team-08/mimical-website
+  - therapists are able to add patients if a key is provided by the patient
+  - therapists can edit data when adding a patient
+  - therapists can edit data after they added a patient
+  - charts are now implemented on the webiste
+  - design changes

 - 2022-12-16 -- 0.0.3

   - the repository for the website can be found here: https://gitlab.com/ciis-capstone-project/winter-2022-2023/team-08/mimical-website